|Apply | Register | Check Email | Use Online Tools|

 Sr. Computer Support Technician

-Computer Support Technician and Lab Assistant Roles and Responsibilities
+Computer Support Technician and Tutors Roles and Responsibilities

-The Computer Support Technician provides guidance and leadership for the Lab Assistants.
-The Computer Support Technician and Lab Assistants will provide assistance to the students on any problem related to the use of the computer equipment or software in the lab.
+The Computer Support Technician provides guidance and leadership for the Tutors.
+The Computer Support Technician and Tutors will provide assistance to the students on any problem related to the use of the computer equipment or software in the lab.
 It is recognized that lab workers cannot be experts in all software, languages and hardware with which they are not familiar, but they should demonstrate initiative in learning about software, languages, and hardware they are not familiar with.
-If a Lab Assistant cannot help a student with a specific problem then s/he will try to find someone who is qualified to help.
+If a Tutor cannot help a student with a specific problem then s/he will try to find someone who is qualified to help.
 All students using the lab are asked to understand that lab personnel will try at all times to be helpful, but some specific problems may be beyond their current expertise.
-Lab Assistants will try to provide assistance to all students in the lab.
+Tutors will try to provide assistance to all students in the lab.
 However, should a lab user violate any lab rule, they will lose their privileges for the day and the instructor will be notified of the problem.
-Instructors are responsible for taking appropriate further action with a student if a referral is received from the Information Services Department.
-Information Services reserves the right to restrict the lab privilege of those students who have been referred to an instructor for a problem which is not satisfactorily resolved or who have been removed from the lab by Campus Police.
+Instructors are responsible for taking appropriate further action with a student if a referral is received from the Information Technology Department.
+Information Technology reserves the right to restrict the lab privilege of those students who have been referred to an instructor for a problem which is not satisfactorily resolved or who have been removed from the lab by Campus Police.

 San Joaquin Delta College